wyeworks/blog/source/_posts/2019-01-18-what-makes-a-great-software-engineer-great.markdown

   twitter_handle: smartinez87
   github_handle:  smartinez87
   image:  /images/team/sebastian-martinez.jpg
   description: VP of Engineering at WyeWorks.
-Ruby on Rails hacker.
-ExceptionNotification maintainer.
-Coffee & bacon lover.
+Love to travel the world and experience all the different foods and spices in it.
+Lifestyle medicine advocate.
 published: true
 ---